SymfonyCasts/symfony-ux/sfcasts/turbo/streamed-item-highlight.md

-# Streamed Item Highlight

-Coming soon...
+# Visually Highlighting new Items that Pop onto the Page

-Our review system is super cool.
-If any user submits a review that review will pop onto the page of anyone else that is currently
+Our review system is super cool: if *any* user submits a review, that review will pop onto the page of anyone *else* that's currently viewing this product.

-Viewing this product

-To make this a bit more obvious.
-I want to highlight that new review as soon as it pops up.
+To make this a bit more obvious, I want to highlight the new review as soon as it appears.
 And this is pretty easy.
-Let's start over in assets styles, app that CSS
+Start over in `assets/styles/app.css`.

-Add a new.streamed, new

-Item class, and all of a sudden there's two very simply a background color of light green.
-Next let's add this class to a new review if it's added via the stream.
-So we can do is in reviews that stream that agent on site we'll specifically pass in a new variable here called is new.
-True.
-And then over in this template,_reviewed at age 12 twig at the end of the class less, we'll just do a little Turner since exercise is new and we'll default to this, to false.
-We're adding this just so that we won't get an undefined variable.
-When is new isn't passed.
-So if his new is passed, then we will add streamed new item, and that's all we need.
-If it's false, then it won't print anything.
-Awesome.
-Let's check it out.
-I'll refresh both of my pages to get the new CSS and then submit a newer view.
-Beautiful this green background, and does also show up on anyone else's page like our incognito browser.

-So this is cool,
+Add a `.streamed-new-item` style with a `background-color` set to `lightgreen`.

+## Adding a Green Background to New Items

+Let's *add* this class to a new review *if* it's added via a stream.
+We can do this in `reviews.stream.html.twig`: pass a new variable into the template called `isNew` set to `true`.

+Now, over in *that* template - `_review.html.twig` - at the end of the class list, use the ternary syntax: if `isNew` - and `default` this to `false` if the variable is *not* passed in - then print `streamed-new-item`.

+That's it.
+The "else" is automatic: if `isNew` is false, this will print nothing.

+Let's check it out!
+Refresh both of the pages to get the new CSS... and then submit a new review.
+Yay!
+The green background shows up here... *and* on the page of *everyone* on the planet that happens to be viewing this page.

-But I want to make it fancier by showing this background for only five seconds and then fading it out.
-Start again and add that CSS to handle the fading out part.
-We need a new class that describes this transition.
-So I had a fade dash background glass, and here I'll say,
+So... this is cool.
+But... we need more fancy!
+What if we show this background for only five seconds and then fade it out.
+Start again in `app.css` to set up the fading out part: we need a new class that describes this transition.
+Add a `fade-background` class that declares that we want any `background-color` changes to happen gradually over 2000 milliseconds.

-Try and listen,

-And we'll change us in the background color for 2000 milliseconds.
+## A Stimulus Controller to Fade Out

-Before we try to use this somewhere directly, let's think if the goal is to remove
+Before we try to use this somewhere directly, let's stop and think.
+If the goal is to remove this background after 5 seconds, then the only way to accomplish that is by writing some custom JavaScript.
+In other words, we need a Stimulus controller!

-This background after seconds, then the only way to accomplish that is by writing some custom JavaScript.
-In other words, we're going to need a stimulus controller in the assets /controllers directory.
-Let's create a new file called how about streamed item_controller.JS.
-I'll do our normal normal import export default class extends controller, and then create a connect method.
-So before I fill this in, let's actually go over to our_reviewed at age two months, wig, and let's use this.
-So I'm going to break this onto multiple lines, cause this is getting kind of ugly here and I'm copying my streamed to new item class and then kind of delete this.
-All right.
-So here's the whole deal.
-I was just going to put a kind of normal if statement here.
-So say if is new, I could false false.

-And then, and if so, if we are new, what we're going to do is not add that class where can actually render that stimulus control ourselves like {{ stimulus controller, streamed item.
-And what I'm going to do here is actually pass in the class as a new variable, as a new variable into this has any value into this called class name, last name set to stream new item.
-Uh, I'm doing this because I'm going and go.
-I'm going to make this stream to item controller, really flexible.
-Cause we're going to use that later when we actually remove items for now, it's going to be sort of unnecessarily, uh, flexible.
-So because I'm passing an a class name value over in our controller, I had static values = and we're have one class name, which will be a string.
+In the `assets/controllers/` directory, create a new file called, how about, `streamed-item_controller.js`.
+I'll paste in the normal structure, which imports turbo, exports the controller and creates a `connect()` method.

+Before we fill this in, go over to `_review.html.twig` and use this.
+I'll break this onto multiple lines.. cause it's getting kind of ugly.
+Copy the class name, but delete the custom logic.
+Replace it with a normal if statement: if `isNew|default(false)`, then we want to *activate* that new Stimulus controller.
+Do that with `{{ stimulus_controller('streamed-item') }}`.
+Oh, and pass a second argument, I want to pass a variable *into* the controller called `className` set to `streamed-new-item`.

+I'm doing this for two reasons.
+First, it will now be the responsibility of the *controller* to add this class to the element.
+We'll do that in a minute.
+And second, while we don't need it now, making this class name dynamic will help us reuse this controller later.

+*Anyways*, head back to the controller and define the value: `static values = {}` an object with `className` which will be a `String`.

 Cool.
-And then down at connect to do actually, uh, assign that value.
-We'll say this element, that class list.add, and then this.class name value.
+Down in `connect()`, add that class to the element: `this.element.classList.add()` and pass `this.classNameValue`.

-So if we stop right now, this is just a really fancy way to add the streamed new item class to this element, as soon as it pops onto the page.
-All right.
-So let's go and do our real work back in the controller.
-We'll use the set time out.
-So, so that we can remove that class after 5,000
+If we stopped right now... this would just be a really fancy way to add the `streamed-new-item` class to the element as soon as it pops onto the page.

-Seconds.
+So let's do our *real* work.
+Use `setTimeout()` to wait 5 seconds... and then... if I steal some code... *remove* `this.classNameValue`.

-So when you say I'll copy the code from above this sentence, to me, this, that element, that class let's remove this.class named value.
-If we just did this, then after five seconds, the green background would suddenly disappear.
-It says, we want to want it to fade out.
-I'm also going to say this, that element, that classless.add.
+If we just did this, after five seconds, the green background would suddenly disappear.
+To activate the transition when the background is removed, add *another* class: `fade-background`.

-And we're going to add the fade dash of background class as well.
-This is a class that we added that has the transition.
-If you want to be really fancy, you could actually wait until the transition from finishes and then even remove this class.
-But it's going to be fine if it just stays on there forever.
+If you wanted to be really fancy, you could wait until the transition finishes and then remove this class to clean things up.
+But this will work fine.

-Anyways, let's

-Try this.
-I'm going to refresh both of my tabs so that I get that new CSS fill in the review.
-And yes, there is a green background over here.
-Here's a gray background and if we wait, beautiful it, fade it.
-How it's.
-That is nice.
-All right.
-Next, we're currently publishing updates to Merck here inside of our controller, but the mercury turbo UX package we installed earlier makes it possible to publish updates like this automatically.
-Whenever an entity is updated, added or removed, it's pretty incredible.
+Let's try it!
+Refresh both tabs so that we get that new CSS... then go fill in another review.
+When we submit... good!
+A green background here... *and* in the other browser.
+If we wait... beautiful!
+It faded out!
+How nice is that?

+Ok team, we're currently publishing updates to Mercure from inside of our controller.
+But the Mercure Turbo UX package that we installed earlier makes it possible to publish updates *automatically* whenever an entity is updated, added or removed.
+It's pretty incredible, and it's our next topic.